mansijp/resources-and-programs/README.md

 # Educational-Resources-Client-Training-Programs

 This is the module 6 of the project, BizPoints: Loyalty Program Web Portal for AlphaBiz Solutions.
+> 🛠️ **Note:**
+> This is a restructured and fully original version of a school project developed between Oct 2024 – Dec 2024.
+The previous repository contained scaffolded code and has been deprecated in favor of this clean version.

 ## [Built With] Technologies and Frameworks